gulcest/gulcest.github.io/_talks/teff.md

 venue: "Stiftung Mercator & TUSIAD"
 date: 2021-06-01
 location: "Istanbul, Turkey"
+excerpt: "Selected as a fellow for the Turkey Europe Future Forum, discussing multilateralism and Turkey-European relations post-pandemic."
 ---

 My application to take part in this year's [Turkey Europe Future Forum](https://www.turkey-europe-future-forum.com/en/) is accepted!
 I can't wait to meet all the other fellows and am very much looking forward to the discussions.